SciML/sciml.ai/citing.md

 If you use JuliaDiffEq software as part of your research, we would be greatful if you could cite our work.
-Since JuliaDiffEq is a collection of individual modules, in order to give proper credit please cite **each relative component**.
+Since JuliaDiffEq is a collection of individual modules, in order to give proper credit please cite **each related component**.

 To give proper academic credit, all software should be cited.
 [See this link for more information on citing software.](http://openresearchsoftware.metajnl.com/about/#q11).
 Listed below are relevant publications which should be cited upon usage.
 For software which do